 Success in performance-based campaigns comes down to three things: creating content that hooks viewers immediately, optimizing for each platform's algorithm, and choosing the right campaigns for your audience.

-Your first three seconds are make-or-break.
-I've tested this obsessively, the same exact video with a boring opening gets 50K views, but swap in a killer hook and suddenly you're at 500K views.
+Your first three seconds are make-or-break, the same exact video with a boring opening gets 50K views, but swap in a killer hook and suddenly you're at 500K views.

 The goal?
 Keep viewers watching until the very end, because completion rate heavily influences algorithm distribution.